gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Remove-AIPScannerScannedFileTypes.md

 The operation was completed successfully
 ```

-This command removes extension of .lnk from the exclusion list of files to be scanned.
+This command removes the file name extension of .lnk from the exclusion list of files to be scanned.